 For those of you who are aspiring writers, this might also give you a better idea of how to interact with this wonderful weird world.
 I'm not going to define what I consider basic English class terms (plot and metaphor and basic genres), but if you have a question about a particular term at any point, just let me know!

-Beta Readers: Even more trusted people who read a writer's story after she/he is finished writing, to give critique and response.
+Beta Readers: Very trusted people who read a writer's story after she/he is finished writing, to give critique and response.

-Critique Partners: Extremely trusted people, other authors usually of similar style/genre type, with whom you swap stories in order to give critique.
+Critique Partners: Two writers, usually of similar style/genre type, who swap stories with each other in order to give critique and response.

 Draft: Different versions of a novel, progressing in number the more the novel is edited.
 You want a good few of these before you do anything in the way of publishing.

 Editing: The process by which a writer revises, proofreads and alters a novel so that it's actually relatively good.
 Must be done to the brink of perfection, but will never ever get there.
 Not optional.
 Sometimes known as "the e-word."